 All data is logged by the CIP, however; data passed during the data free period is not added to your quota.

 - What throughputs can I expect?

 Freedom plans are shared plans, and as such are contended by the number of active users and volume of traffic at any given time.
 We guarantee that you will be able to consume your quota within a calendar month (a minimum throughput is required to achieve this).
-Dedicated users will received the throughput that they subscribe to minus any protocol transport overheads.
-For FAP Free plans we guarantee minimum of the advertised contention ratio.
+Dedicated users will receive the throughputs that they are subscribed to minus any protocol transport overheads.
+For ISP plans we guarantee a minimum of the advertised contention ratio.
 For example 10:1.

 - Can I play online games?